Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Gagging

-Most often, pathology occurs in:
+Most often, the pathology occurs in:

-• Pregnant women and women during natural feeding.
+• Pregnant women and women during breastfeeding.

-• Old people.
+• Elderly people.

 Help with diarrhea

-Only an experienced specialist will tell you how to quickly and effectively stop diarrhea after antibiotics in an adult and in a child.
+Only an experienced specialist will tell you how to quickly and effectively stop diarrhea after antibiotics in an adult and a child.
 Basically, complex therapy is used to solve the problem:

-• Power correction.
+• Nutrition correction.

 • Compliance with preventive measures.